 I’m a Licensed Professional Counselor (LPC) through the Oregon Board of Licensed Professional Counselors and Therapists.
 I provide clinical consultation for mental health therapists and clinical supervision for post-graduate associates pursuing licensure in Oregon as professional counselors or marriage and family therapists.
-My counseling practice serves individuals, couples, and groups.
+My counseling practice serves individuals, couples and other relationship types, and groups.
 I also offer consulting for practitioners wanting to start and grow their own private practices.

 My commitment to this work is born out of my own healing.
 A grandchild of Holocaust survivors and refugees, I was born into a body and family carrying the vulnerabilities of intergenerational trauma.
 For much of my life, I suffered from various physical ailments, anxieties, and feelings of disconnection, with no real understanding of their source or the possibility of relief.

 In 2008, I discovered meditation, which initiated a tangible physical and emotional healing process and anchored me in a source of spiritual inspiration.
 I pursued a year of residential practice, and have kept up a daily practice ever since.
 I also began working with a few skilled therapists, providing the context I needed to access a more relational way of being in the world.

-I aim to approach all of my clients and supervisees with cultural humility and actively seek out training and consultation to strengthen my cultural competence and my awareness of my own positionality, power, and privilege.
-I identify as ethnically Jewish, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
+I aim to approach all of my clients and supervisees with cultural humility and actively seek out training and consultation to strengthen my cultural competence and my awareness of my own assumptions, biases, positionality, power, and privilege.
+I identify as ethnically Jewish, white, U.S. born, able-bodied, cisgender male, heterosexual, and middle class.
 I welcome open dialogue about how these and other differences might affect our working relationship.